underscoreio/underscoreio/src/html/_drafts/liftrx.md

 }
 {% endhighlight %}

-Thats it!
-The two lines of interest are the construction of _timeLabel_ and the call to _publish_, the rest is vanilla RxScala or Lift. _Components_ is a collection of reuseable UI components I've supplied, and publish is a method available via _RxComentActor_.
+That's it!
+The two lines of interest are the construction of _timeLabel_ and the call to _publish_, the rest is vanilla RxScala or Lift. _Components_ is a collection of reusable UI components I've supplied, and publish is a method available via _RxComentActor_.

 ### An Input Element